'I had done the unthinkable to my son'

 Now Ngawhika is on trial in the High Court at Rotorua charged with her baby’s murder.

-The Crown says Ngawhika killed him at her Rimu St house at some stage overnight on August 28, 2021 - at a time when New Zealand was in level 3 lockdown.
+The Crown says Ngawhika killed him at her Rimu St house at some stage overnight on August 28, 2021 - when New Zealand was in level 3 lockdown.

 The legal test for an infanticide conviction is whether or not the “balance of [the defendant’s] mind was disturbed by reason of her not having fully recovered from the effect of giving birth”, the Crimes Act states.